 12th Street Auto Care Center is proud to be ASE and AAA certified.
 That means you can trust our mechanics to inspect, repair or replace the parts of your electrical system that are giving you trouble.
 They know every part of your car, truck, van or SUV and have been specially trained to accurately diagnose problems regarding your vehicle.
-But our technicians are more than just knowledgeable — they’re also experienced, friendly and happy to help fix your electric system quickly and efficiently.
+But our technicians are more than just knowledgeable — they’re also experienced, friendly and happy to help fix your auto electrical system quickly and efficiently.

 Your car battery is the heartbeat of your vehicle.
 Without it, the interior lights wouldn’t turn on when you open the door and you wouldn’t be able to start your car.
 Depending on usage and climate, car batteries can last up to three years.
 If the weather is extremely cold, the lifespan of your battery will be shortened.
 But if you live in a very hot environment, your battery life will also be cut short.
 Many batteries come with warranties so if they lose power and can’t be recharged, you get a brand new battery — no questions asked.

 Your starter uses a jolt of electric power to interact with the flywheel, crankshaft and engine to start your car.
 It pulls power from the battery and connects it to the ignition switch, so when you turn your key in the ignition, your vehicle is able to start.

 The alternator is responsible for keeping your battery charged, which also keeps your electrical system alive.
 Like all batteries, your car battery loses power over time.
 This means while your lights are on, the radio is playing and you’re using your turn signals or windshield wipers, the battery is slowly draining.
 The alternator recharges the battery so you don’t suddenly lose all power while you’re driving around.